wszqkzqk/live-photo-conv/README.md

 * `*-android-universal.apk`
   * Works on all supported ABIs, but larger in size

 On Android, only the graphical interface is provided, and video processing is handled by a statically linked GStreamer backend.
+Android 12 or later is required.

 ### Windows (MSYS2)